 Lead is a stable metal that’s often used as weights and sinkers.
 The reason it’s heavy in terms of mass per unit volume (or think about it as per teaspoon), is because the lead atoms are very close, making it a dense material.

-The expression “it went down like a lead balloon” actually needs to be updated to “osmium balloon”.
+But the expression “it went down like a lead balloon” should probably be updated to “osmium balloon”.
 Osmium is one of the heaviest materials on earth, weighing twice as much as lead per teaspoon.

 Osmium is a chemical element in the platinum group metals; it’s often used as alloys in electrical contacts and fountain pen nibs.

-As for the heaviest, most dense substances in the known universe, Associate Professor Andrew Melatos from the University of Melbourne’s School of Physics says that would have to be the insides of a neutron star.
+Beyond Earth, the heaviest, most dense substance in the known universe would have to be the insides of a neutron star says Associate Professor Andrew Melatos from the University of Melbourne’s School of Physics.

-“A teaspoon of neutron star would weigh around a billion tons.”
+“A teaspoon of neutron star would weigh around a billion tons,” Associate Professor Melatos says.

 According to the NASA website, that’s about the same as Mt Everest.

-“What’s left behind is a tightly packed ball of neutrons – a neutron star – which is about 30km across, roughly the size of Melbourne, but it has the mass of a giant sun packed into it, so it’s insanely dense.”
+“What’s left behind is a tightly packed ball of neutrons – a neutron star – which is about 30km across, roughly the size of Melbourne, but with the mass of a giant sun packed into it, so it’s insanely dense.”

-Associate Professor Melatos studies neutron stars.
-Their high density means their gravity is strong and allows for the study of gravity waves, which will provide clues to the fabric of space and time as predicted by Einstein in 1916.
+Neutron stars’ high density means their gravity is strong and allows for the study of gravitational waves, providing clues to the fabric of space and time as predicted by Einstein in 1916.
 “But don’t panic, our sun won’t burn out for another five billion years,” he says.

 So massive stars become neutron stars – the heaviest things in the universe – and even more massive stars become black holes.